 The company's principal executive offices are located in Elgin, Illinois.
-The company operates ten manufacturing facilities in the U.S., one manufacturing facility in China, one manufacturing facility in the Philippines and one manufacturing facility in Denmark.
+The company operates eleven manufacturing facilities in the U.S., one manufacturing facility in China, one manufacturing facility in Denmark, one manufacturing facility in Italy and one manufacturing facility in the Philippines.